 "Basically, what's going during this program is it's giving a chance for the kids to learn healthy habits," said Heather Jackson, teens director at the Murray Club.

 The program is aimed to combat childhood obesity.
-Each hourlong class averages about 20 students and focuses on nutrition and kitchen safety along with preparing not just healthy but affordable meals.
+Each hour-long class averages about 20 students and focuses on nutrition, kitchen safety along with preparing not just healthy but affordable meals as well.